cerfedino/ComputerGraphics/README.md

 We use `ffmpeg` to convert the rendered `.ppm` file into `.png`.

-All the frames are stored in a new folder called `render/animation`.
+All the frames are stored in `render/animation`.
 The animation frames are joined together by `ffmpeg` into a `.gif` loop animation and an `.mp4` file.
 \
 \